UT-Austin-RobIn/telemoma/telemoma/human_interface/README.md

 Once the phone is connected you can press \<Start\> and start controlling the robot.
 The \<Gripper\> button is overloaded and is used to toggle between opening and closing the robot gripper.
 Controlling the base motion using a mobile phone is under development.

-Note 1: If the mapping between the phone and the robot seems off, restart the app and reconnect while holding the phone in the desired initial position.
+Note: If the mapping between the phone and the robot seems off, restart the app and reconnect while holding the phone in the desired initial position.